okeshawarz/prospectus/draft5.md

 course, when more space is brought into the urban system (by, e.g., expanding the supply of housing through either new construction or upzoning existing neighborhoods for greater density), then rents should *ceteris paribus* fall.

+*This is a good place for a discussion on Glaeser, Gyourko, Hsieh & Moretti, in the context of Regulationist and supply-side explanations for urban growth constraints*

 Of course, *ceteris* is never *paribus*, and the most confounding feature comes from the nature of cities themselves: they are an increasing-returns phenomenon, and the expansion of a city itself may be a function of the desirability and productivity of that city.
 In other words, when a city grows, the expansion of the housing supply may not result in a decrease in rents.

+Let us pursue this line a bit further.
+I ask here another deceptively simple
+question: why do we live in cities in the first place?
+Why not simply live in relatively undifferentiated gradations of density and transportation networks that sprawl over the available area?
+This question, at the root of the fields of urban economics, sociology, geography, planning, and many others, still remains elusive.
+Especially so in economics, as the (somewhat dated, but still quite relevant) quote at the beginning of this introduction suggests.

 As mentioned in the introduction to this proposal, questions regarding land and land rents were central to the questions of economics for centuries prior